Invoca/developer-docs/source/api_documentation/index.rst

 :doc:`bulk_ringpool_api` -
 allocates a dynamic, trackable promo phone number from a RingPool (designed to handle a high volume of requests per second).

+:doc:`signal_api/index` -
+used to report signals that occur on a specific call (transaction).

 The Transactions API and Network Integration API are accessible using the API credentials generated on the platform.
 See :doc:`manage_api_credentials` for more information.